chrischenyc/CHYSlider/README.md

+Deprecated!
+No longer maintained!

+If you want similar features, please use: https://github.com/alskipp/ASValueTrackingSlider

+Thanks for visiting, see you later!

 CHYSlider
 ====================

 CHYSlider is a drop-in iOS control that functions the same way `UISlider` does yet provides great look and feel.
-If you feel the official UISlider is a bit dull and are looking for something than can add a flavor to your iPhone/iPad apps, CHYSlider is what you want!
+If you feel the official UISlider is a bit dull and are looking for something that can add a flavor to your iPhone/iPad apps, CHYSlider is what you want!

 [![](https://dl.dropbox.com/u/12111329/github/CHYSlider/1.png)](https://dl.dropbox.com/u/12111329/github/CHYSlider/1.png)
 [![](https://dl.dropbox.com/u/12111329/github/CHYSlider/2.png)](https://dl.dropbox.com/u/12111329/github/CHYSlider/2.png)